![]() |

 function, we will see information about the number of DOFs on row and column are extracted from the database

-Then you will get the area which is needed later when you integrate the function to calculate the stiffness matrix.
+Then you will get the area for 2D or volume for 3D which is needed later when you integrate the function to calculate the stiffness matrix.

 It is worth noting that getMeasure()